 The design for the new homes was developed by Rick Mather Architects.

 What’s happening now?

 Willmott Dixon is the main contractor for the development.
-We anticipate completion of the new build in the first half of 2013.
+We anticipate completion of the new build in April 2014.

 At the start of 2011 we carried out a local survey and recieved nearly 700 responses.
 The report based on our findings has helped to inform the mis of retail on the site.The Chester Balmore retail proposal now comprises of: